cfengine/documentation/overview/glossary.markdown

 #### Agent

-A program that runs independently and automatically to carry out a task (think software robot).
+A piece of software that runs independently and automatically to carry out a task (think software robot).
 In CFEngine, the agent is called `cf-agent` and is responsible for making changes to computers.

-(Originally, the word *robot*, meaning "servile worker," was coined for the influential Czech writer Karel Čapek's play R.U.R by his brother.
-The characters in that play are capable of fairly independent thought, so the original sense of the word is apt to describe CFEngine's agents as well.)

-#### Agent

-A piece of software that runs independently and automatically to carry out a task (think software robot).
-Inn CFEngine, the agent is called `cf-agent` and is responsible for making changes to computers.

-#### Body

-A promise body is the description of exactly what is promised (as opposed to what/who is making the promise).
-The term `body` is used in the CFEngine syntax to mean a small template that can be used to contribute as part of a larger promise body.

 #### Body